Artificial Insemination in Beef Cattle

 - its effects on the uniformity of weaning weights (based on both sire and day of birth).

 The basic features of the reproductive cycle of cattle are well known.
 Although the estrous cycle averages 21 days, it ranges from 18 to 24 days.
-Ovulation (release of the egg from a follicle) occurs more than 24 hours after the beginning of standing estrus (heat).
+Ovulation (release of the egg from a follicle) occurs approximately 24 hours after the beginning of standing estrus (heat).
 Following ovulation, a corpus luteum develops, secretes progesterone and prepares the uterus for pregnancy.
 If the cow is non-pregnant, prostaglandin is released from the uterus late in the cycle, causing destruction of the corpus luteum; progesterone levels decrease, estrogen production from a growing follicle increases and the cow goes back into heat.

 Follicle Wave Dynamics

 Ovarian follicles in cattle grow in waves with a new wave starting every 7 to 10 days.
-Although several follicles start to grow at one time in each wave, one follicle per wave (called the dominant follicle) becomes much larger than all the others which regress.
+Although several follicles start to grow together at the beginning of each wave, only one follicle per wave (called the dominant follicle) becomes much larger than all the others which regress.
 When the corpus luteum regresses, the dominant follicle that is present at that time accelerates its growth and ovulates approximately 28 hours after the luteinizing hormone (LH) surge.
 The LH surge occurs around the time of the onset of estrus.
 Estrous cycles in cattle are composed of two or three follicular waves, with more or less equal numbers of each type across the cattle population.
 Cattle having two waves of follicular development will have an 18 to 20-day estrous cycle.
 Those with three waves will have a 21 to 24-day cycle.